 For more information, contact abccic.horleyhealthhub@nhs.net

 We are proud supporters of the group Africa Community in Surrey and Sussex (ACISS).
-ACISS was founded by local residents Bola Odunuga and Yinka Odeajo to help members of the African diaspora to thrive in the U.K.
+ACISS was founded by local resident Bola Odunuga to help members of the African diaspora to thrive in the U.K.

-ACISS have held many community events, including a book club, African music and story-telling events, seasonal celebrations and a concert featuring displaced musicians who have settled locally.
+ACISS hold regular community events.
+To date these have included a book club, African music and story-telling events, seasonal celebrations and a concert featuring displaced musicians who have settled locally.
 Alongside these cultural events, ACISS have hosted talks to support access to the wider determinants of health for all in our community, have offered outreach NHS health checks in collaboration with Alliance for Better Care and YMCA, and are now working with the local hospital to improve care for those living with sickle cell disease.

 We supported the opening of a new trim trail for people of all ages, on Outwood Common.
 The Trim Trail is made of larch and designed to sympathetically blend into the natural woodland and enable local people to connect to nature and to one another, while engaging in physical activity and improving strength and balance.